2018. The year of less.

 Less time online, trying to find a R400 dustbin.

-Less time punishing myself with self-doubt and self-depreciating quips.
+Less time punishing myself with self-doubt and

 Less time hurting others in any form.